-- a.
+- 137. Common Questions of Law and Fact Predominate: There are many questions of law and fact common to Plaintiffs and the Classes and those questions substantially predominate over any questions that may affect individual Class members.
+Common questions of law and fact include, but are not limited to: - a.
 Did Defendants knowingly misreport data in surveys submitted by USC Rossier to US News? - b.
 Did Defendants promote USC Rossier's US News rankings to prospective applicants to Rossier's online programs, knowing that the rankings were based on false and incomplete information? - c.
-Did Defendants falsely state or misrepresent that USC Rossier's Best Education Schools ranking applied to its Online Degree programs? - d.
-Did Defendants violate federal law or regulations? - e.
-Did Defendants violate California law? - f.
-Were Defendants unjustly enriched as a result of their improper conduct? - 138.
-Typicality: Plaintiffs' claims are typical of the claims of the members of the Class.
+Did Defendants falsely state or misrepresent that USC Rossier's Best Education Schools ranking applied to its Online Degree programs?

+d.
+Did Defendants violate California law?

+e.
+Were Defendants unjustly enriched as a result of their improper conduct?

+138. Typicality: Plaintiffs' claims are typical of the claims of the members of the Class.
 Plaintiffs and all members of the Class have been similarly affected by the actions of Defendants.
 Defendants' conduct as described herein is the same or substantially the same for Plaintiffs and all members of the Class.
 Defendants advertised the fraudulent rankings in a systematic and widespread way, and have established systematic and automated policies and practices to govern recruitment and the manner in which they enroll students.
-Thus, the experiences of Plaintiffs are typical. - 139.
-Adequacy of Representation: Plaintiffs will fairly and adequately represent and protect the interests of the Class.
+Thus, the experiences of Plaintiffs are typical.

+139. Adequacy of Representation: Plaintiffs will fairly and adequately represent and protect the interests of the Class.
 Plaintiffs have retained counsel at Tycko & Zavareei LLP with substantial experience in prosecuting complex and consumer class action litigation, as well as with experience litigating against schools and universities more specifically.
 Plaintiffs have also retained counsel at the National Student Legal Defense Network, who are experts in higher education law and policy, and have significant experience litigating to protect students' rights, including class action litigation on behalf of students misled by for-profit colleges.
-Plaintiffs and their counsel are committed to vigorously prosecuting this action on behalf of the Class and have the financial resources to do so. - 140.
-Superiority of Class Action: Plaintiffs and the members of the Class suffered, and will continue to suffer, harm as a result of Defendants' unlawful and wrongful conduct.
+Plaintiffs and their counsel are committed to vigorously prosecuting this action on behalf of the Class and have the financial resources to do so.

+140. Superiority of Class Action: Plaintiffs and the members of the Class suffered, and will continue to suffer, harm as a result of Defendants' unlawful and wrongful conduct.
 A class action is superior to other available methods for the fair and efficient adjudication of the present controversy.
 Individual joinder of all members of the Class is impractical.
 Even if individual Class members had the resources to pursue individual litigation, it would be unduly burdensome to the courts in which the individual litigation would proceed.
 Individual litigation magnifies the delay and expense to all parties, as well as the court system, in resolving the controversies engendered by Defendants' common course of conduct.
-The class action device allows a single court to provide the benefits of unitary adjudication, judicial economy, and the fair and equitable handling of all Class members' claims in a single forum.
-The conduct of this action as a class action conserves the resources of the parties and of the judicial system and protects the rights of the Class members.
+The class action device allows a single court to provide the benefits of unitary adjudication, judicial economy, and the fair and equitable handling of all Class members' claims over which it has jurisdiction in a single forum.
+Where, as here, Defendants have sought removal and dismissal of equitable claims over which this Court lacks jurisdiction, the conduct of this action as a class action and coordination of it with the Equitable Class Action conserves the resources of the parties and of the judicial system and protects the rights of the Class members.